 - dark line from navel to public hair (linea nigra)

 There are a variety of ways to treat skin issues outside of pregnancy.
 But not all treatments are pregnancy-safe.
 One of the most popular skin care treatments is salicylic acid.
-You can find this ingredient at varying strengths and in different over-the-counter and prescription products.
+You can find this ingredient at varying strengths and in different OTC and prescription products.

 Salicylic acid is often used to treat the following skin conditions: